valeriangalliat/blog/public/val.md

 -----

 * Spawned in Grenoble, France
-* Currently in Montreal, Quebec
+* Currently in Montreal, Canada

 One of my favorite things in life is summiting mountains, whether it's hiking, rock climbing or skiing.
 I usually bring a beer at the summit